ibm-client-engineering/packer-rhel-vsphere/README.md

 ```
 </details>

-### Red Hat Subscription Manager
+### Red Hat Installation Methods (Online and Offline)

+This Packer build supports both online and offline installation methods for Red Hat Enterprise Linux (RHEL).
+Both methods are designed to build a complete system image, but they differ in how they obtain the necessary packages.

+In either scenario, you must provide a **username and password** that will be used for the base operating system's build user.

+#### Online Installation

-This Packer build uses an online installation method for Red Hat Enterprise Linux (RHEL).
-This approach leverages a minimal boot ISO image to fetch all necessary packages directly from Red Hat's Content Delivery Network (CDN) during the build process.
+This method uses a minimal boot ISO image to fetch all packages directly from Red Hat's Content Delivery Network (CDN) during the build.
+This ensures you are always installing the latest, most up-to-date packages and security patches.
+This approach also eliminates the need to download and upload a large 10+ GB full DVD ISO, making the process faster and more efficient.

-#### Prerequisites
+**Prerequisites:**

-To successfully complete this build, you must have access to a valid RHEL subscription and provide the following credentials:
+To successfully complete an online build, you must have an active, paid Red Hat subscription or a Partner Connect account and provide your Red Hat Subscription Management credentials.

 - **RHSM Credentials:** Your Red Hat Subscription Management username and password.
 This is typically your login credentials to Red Hat.